 Fish Is One Of The Best

 Don’t like fish?
 Change.
 Fatty fish such as tuna, salmon, swordfish and mackerel are some of the only vitamin D rich food sources that aren’t fortified.
-Cod liver oil is another great source of vitamin D. With only one tablespoon of it, you get 340% of your daily value.
-Small amounts of vitamin D are also found in beef liver, cheese, yogurt and egg yolks.
+Cod liver oil is another great source of It.
+With only one tablespoon of it, you get 340% of your daily value.
+Small amounts of this vitamin are also found in beef liver, cheese, yogurt and egg yolks.

 Fatty fish has more vitamin D than fortified foods such as milks.
 As little as 3 ounces of sockeye salmon has 112% of your advised daily value intake.
 Compare that to one cup of fortified milk.
 That cup only has 29% of your daily value.